 "The Saga Begins" was almost a straight example, with Don McLean once admitting to occasionally singing Al's lyrics by accident during live performances of "American Pie".

 "Eat It" has a riff that's so epic the guitar explodes.

-Apart from parodying songs that are famous for Epic Riffs themselves ("Smells Like Nirvana", "Beverly Hillbillies/Money For Nothing"), a few of Al's originals fit this trope as well.
-"I'll Sue Ya," "Dare to be Stupid," and the White Stripes flavored "CNR" all come to mind.
+Apart from parodying songs that are famous for Epic Riffs themselves ("Smells Like Nirvana," "Beverly Hillbillie / Money for Nothing"), a few of Al's originals fit this trope as well.
+"I'll Sue Ya," "Dare to be Stupid," and The White Stripes flavored "CNR" all come to mind.

 Lampshaded by the band themselves in "Al's Band," a stand-alone single featuring Al solely on accordion.
 Sung by the guys themselves, it details their history with him.

 By a day.
 Al released "TMZ" on Alpocalypse on June 21, 2011, which contains the lyrics "... it's getting to the point where a famous person can't / Even get a DUI or go on a racist rant" and "Seems that every single time a star decides to / Shave their head or ram their car into a tree / They're on TMZ."
 The day before, Ryan Dunn of Jackass had killed himself by getting drunk and plowing into a tree at high speed.
 The story was, naturally, on TMZ.

 The video for "TMZ" depicts a celebrity being plagued by photos of her own behind getting spread everywhere.
 Scarlett Johansson would go through this for real.

 The very first line of "Traffic Jam", "Carbon monoxide making me choke", became far less amusing when 11 years afterward, Al's parents simultaneously succumbed to CO poisoning.

 "Canadian Idiot" features the line "Never even bring their guns to the mall".
 The Toronto mall shooting begs to differ.